gvwilson/thirdbit/src/fiction/iffy/index.md

 And there,
 in the bottom row,
 was Commander Johnson Wales,
-another man named Surjinder Johel that Iffy guessed was Doctor Johel's grandfather, and an older version of herself labeled Suhailah Kwan.
+another man named Surjinder Johel that Iffy guessed was Doctor Johel's father, and an older version of herself labeled Suhailah Kwan.

 There were no other recordings,